ISE-Neutrino/api-testing/docs/load-test.md

 ### 1. Test Options

-The test options section defines test-run behavior, it includes the following:
+The `Test Options` section defines test-run behavior, including the following:

-- **Tags:** defines the tags to be added to the test metrics and results, which can be used to filter the results
+- **Tags:** Defines the tags to be added to the test metrics and results, which can later be used to filter results;
-- **Thresholds:** defines the performance Thresholds, used to ensure that the API performs within your SLOs
+- **Thresholds:** Defines the performance Thresholds, used to ensure that the API performs within your SLOs;
-- **Scenarios:** defines the test scenarios, each scenario defines the function to be called with the test options, such as the:
+- **Scenarios:** Defines the test scenarios, each scenario defining the function to be called with the test options, such as:
-  - Executor type: Constant or Ramping Arrival Rate, Constant or Ramping VUs (virtual users), and [more](https://k6.io/docs/using-k6/scenarios/executors/)
+  - Executor type: Constant or Ramping Arrival Rate, Constant or Ramping VUs (virtual users), and [more](https://k6.io/docs/using-k6/scenarios/executors/);
-  - VUs: The number of virtual users or worker
+  - VUs: The number of virtual users or workers;
   - Duration of the test
   - Rate: The number of iterations per time unit
   - Time unit: The time unit for the rate

 *More information about the test options can be found [here](https://k6.io/docs/using-k6/k6-options/reference/)*.

-Following is an example of the test options section for the addCustomer endpoint test case.
+Following is an example of the Test Options section for the addCustomer endpoint test case.

 ```javascript
 /**